camunda/camunda-docs/docs/guides/getting-started-orchestrate-human-tasks.md

 This guide introduces you to the basics of human task orchestration.
 You will create a simple process to decide on what to eat for dinner, and drive the process flow according to that decision.

-- Select **Self-Managed** to see an example using Camunda 8 Run and Desktop Modeler.
+- Select **Desktop** to see an example using Camunda 8 Run and Desktop Modeler in a local development environment.
-- Select **SaaS** to see an example using Camunda 8 SaaS and Web Modeler.
+- Select **Web** to see an example using Camunda 8 SaaS and Web Modeler.

 :::note
 For a video-based learning experience and a more complex example, see [Getting Started with Human Workflow](https://bit.ly/3PJJocB).